ScribbleLabApp/docs/CONTRIBUTING.md

 We use [Nextra](https://nextra.vercel.app/) and [Next.js](https://nextjs.org/) for our documentation.
 If you want to add new documentation or improve existing ones, follow these steps:

 1. Check our [developer site]() for non-documented topics and guidelines.
-2. Create or update markdown files in the
+2. Create or update markdown files in the `src/pages` directory.

-pages

- directory.
 3. Ensure your documentation follows the structure and style of existing documents.
 4. Submit a pull request with your changes.